aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.md

 ### PyTorch

-#### Add support for PyTorch 1.7
+#### Add support for PyTorch 1.7.1

-- Adds support for `gradient_as_bucket_view` (PyTorch 1.7 only), `find_unused_parameters` (PyTorch 1.7 only) and `broadcast_buffers` options to `smp.DistributedModel`.
+- Adds support for `gradient_as_bucket_view` (PyTorch 1.7.1 only), `find_unused_parameters` (PyTorch 1.7.1 only) and `broadcast_buffers` options to `smp.DistributedModel`.
 These options behave the same as the corresponding options (with the same names) in
 `torch.DistributedDataParallel` API.
 Please refer to the [SageMaker distributed model parallel API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_model_parallel_pytorch.html#smp.DistributedModel) for more information.

-- Adds support for `join` (PyTorch 1.7 only) context manager, which is to be used in conjunction with an instance of `smp.DistributedModel` to be able to train with uneven inputs across participating processes.
+- Adds support for `join` (PyTorch 1.7.1 only) context manager, which is to be used in conjunction with an instance of `smp.DistributedModel` to be able to train with uneven inputs across participating processes.

-- Adds support for `_register_comm_hook` (PyTorch 1.7 only) which will register the callable as a communication hook for DDP.
+- Adds support for `_register_comm_hook` (PyTorch 1.7.1 only) which will register the callable as a communication hook for DDP.
 NOTE: Like in DDP, this is an experimental API and subject to change.

+### Tensorflow

+- Adds support for Tensorflow 2.4.1

 ## Bug Fixes